AnimaApp/anima-dsa/packages/docs/guide/introduction/getting-started.md

 ### 3. Import your design tokens into Anima
 - Sync with the CLI
-    - Installing the CLI in the codebase
+    - Install the CLI in the codebase
-    - Get the team toking
+    - Get the team token
     - Sync design tokens

-### 4. Pushing changes to GitHub
+### 4. Push changes to GitHub

-- Creating/editing a design token in the plugin
+- Create/edit a design token in the plugin
-- Pushing the repo to GitHub
+- Push the repo to GitHub
-- Creating an access token for the repo
+- Create an access token for the repo
-- Adding the credentials to the Figma plugin
+- Add the credentials to the Figma plugin
 - Push the changes to GitHub
-- Reviewing and merging the pull request
+- Review and merge the pull request

 ### 5. Pulling changes in Figma

-- Developer makes a change to the design system and pushes to main
+- Make a change to the design system and push to main
 - Pull these changes the next time we open the Anima plugin